 Torras Coolify Cyber Fold Review (8/10)

 The Torras Coolify Cyber Fold AI is the brand’s top model.
 It lists on Amazon for $299, but we got it for $239 with a “limited time deal” 20% discount.
-The Cyber’s standout features are its powerful yet relatively quiet fans (57 to 66 decibels), three, enveloping cooling plates plus rear vents that point up towards your head and down towards your back, and the new for 2026 flexible, folding hinge.
+The Cyber’s standout features are its powerful yet relatively quiet fans (just 59 decibels on max), three, enveloping cooling plates (dropping to 52°F) plus rear vents that point up towards your head and down towards your back.
+New for 2026 are dual, flexible, folding hinges.
 Like the other luxury options, it Bluetooths quickly to a phone app and heats.

 Now in its third iteration, the 2026 version has a two, very adjustable, stay-put hinges that can even fold in on themselves similar to fancy noice-canceling headphones (hence the name).
 The hinges can basically pivot any direction you want, and they stay where you put them.
 This adjustability allows you to get a more comfortable fit around your neck and position the fans where you want.

 The Cyber Fold is the most luxurious neck fan we’ve tested.
 It feels like the ~$50 price premium over the Ranvoo AICE Lite or Coolify 2s is justified.
-The quality perception starts with the very nice packaging, which is worthy of a corporate gift.
-The included travel case is genuinely useful, and the screens are nice.
+The quality perception even starts with the very nice, hinged box, which is worthy of a corporate gift.
+The included travel case is genuinely useful (easily worth $25 alone), and the screen is nice.

 Pros